The Shapies

-The Shapies is an Australian computer-animated children's television series.
+The Shapies is an Australian animated children's television series.
 Produced by Light Knights Productions, it first aired on 6 July 2002, on the Australian Nine Network and, in the United States, on PBS Kids and Animania.
-The series originally lasted for 26 episodes, with the Series 2 finale airing 30 December 2002.
+The series originally lasted for 26 episodes, with the series finale airing 30 December 2002.

-Background information
+Format and premise

-The show, which was aimed at four- to eight-year-old children, follows the adventures of the Shapies, a rock band consisting of ten different geometric shapes who have always wanted to be the best band in the whole wide world.
+The series is aimed at children aged four through eight.
+It follows the adventures of the Shapies, a rock band consisting of ten different geometric shapes who have always wanted to be the best band in the whole wide world.
 They emerge from a toy box into the bedroom of a young boy named Zack.

-The show also consists of musical parts for each character, sung by Robert and Meika Robertson out of Island View Recording Studio in Coffs Harbour.
+The series also consists of musical parts for each character, sung by Robert and Meika Robertson out of Island View Recording Studio in Coffs Harbour.
 Each one lasts over 2 minutes.

-The Episodes in series 1 and 2 were 22–24 minutes without any commercials during the episodes.

-The Series 2 episodes were released on iTunes in early of January 2015.